-The Books of reference are Liston's Elements of Surgery, or Cooper's First Lines, or Druitt's Surgery; Liston's Practical Surgery, or Pancoast's Operative Surgery.
+The Books of reference are Liston's Elements of Surgery, Liston's Practical Surgery, S. Cooper's First Lines, or Druitt's Surgery.
 A text-book by the Professor is in preparation, and will be published as speedily as possible.